justintang10/Badminton-Application/README.md

 in doubles when the position of the players are always changing.
 This project is of interest to me becuase I love the sport of badminton and am that person that always forget who is serving.
 ## User Story
-- As a user, I want to be able to add players to the list of players
+- As a user, I want to be able to add players(X) to the current session that is being played(Y)
 - As a user, I want to be able to see the amount of players in the session
-- As a user, I want to be able to see the post match statistics
+- As a user, I want to be able to keep track of scoring for the match
 - As a user, I want to be able to see a players games played and their win loss ratio